mrlt8/docker-wyze-bridge/README.md

 Based on [@noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam) and [aler9/rtsp-simple-server](https://github.com/aler9/rtsp-simple-server).

-Please consider [supporting](https://ko-fi.com/mrlt8) this project if you found it useful.
+Please consider starring or [supporting](https://ko-fi.com/mrlt8) this project if you found it useful.

+## Features

+- Access to video and audio for all Wyze-supported cameras via RTSP/RTMP/HLS.
+- Access to HD *or* SD stream with configurable bitrate.
+- Local and remote access to any of the cams on your account.
+- Runs on almost any x64 or armv7/arm64 based system like a Raspberry Pi that supports docker.
+- Support for Wyze 2FA.
+- Ability to rotate video for Wyze Doorbell.
+- Ability to record streams locally.
+- Ability to take snapshots on an interval.
+- Ability to livestream directly from the bridge.

 ## Quick Start